V4ldum/portfolio/README.md

 ```

 **mocks**: This argument will only construct the source code of the mocks to enable testing.
-**templating**: This argument will skip the mocks to improve build speed when testing/updating the website.
+**release**: This argument will build the portfolio and all mocked projects.
+If not in release, only the portfolio will be built, not the mocked projects.

 ## Copyright